digitalpeer/tinycom/README.md

 The --user option causes tinycom to be installed in your home directory under ~/.local.

-Then, if you somehow get fed up with tinycom's awesomeness, uninstall it.
+Then, if you somehow get fed up with TinyCom's awesomeness, uninstall it.

     pip uninstall tinycom